Shak2000/FindCompanyFounders/README.md

 ## Notes

 - The application processes companies sequentially to avoid overwhelming the APIs
-- Search results are temporarily stored in `info.json` and overwritten for each company
+- Search results are stored in separate files within the `info/` directory, one per company
 - Only first and last names are extracted, excluding titles and suffixes
 - The application will skip malformed lines in the companies file and continue processing
+- Company names in filenames are sanitized to remove special characters for filesystem compatibility

 ## Troubleshooting